-v) Remuneration policies
+Remuneration policies

-Information on the Group's remuneration policies and practices is set out in the Remuneration report starting on page 45 of the Annual Report.
+Information on the Group's remuneration policies and practices is set out in the Remuneration Report starting on page 52 of the Annual Report.

-b) Non-Executive Director remuneration
+8.2 Non-Executive Director remuneration

 The remuneration of Non-Executive Directors is fixed and is paid according to the role in which they serve on the Board and Board committees.
-Non-Executive Directors do not participate in other remuneration components such as performance-related short term or long term incentives, options or variable remuneration and do not receive retirement benefits other than superannuation.
-Information relating to the remuneration of Non-Executive Directors is disclosed in the Remuneration report starting on page 45 of the Annual Report.
+Non-Executive Directors do not participate in other remuneration components such as performance-related short-term or long-term incentives, options or variable remuneration and do not receive retirement benefits other than superannuation.
+Information relating to the remuneration of Non-Executive Directors is disclosed in the Remuneration Report starting on page 52 of the Annual Report.

-c) Equity based remuneration schemes
+8.3 Equity-based remuneration schemes

-As noted in the Remuneration report contained in the Annual Report, performance rights or options relating to Mirvac securities are granted to employees in accordance with the Mirvac remuneration strategy.
+As noted in the Remuneration Report contained in the Annual Report, performance rights or options relating to Mirvac securities are granted to employees in accordance with the Mirvac remuneration strategy.
 Consistent with the prohibition under the Corporations Act 2001, the Security Trading Policy prohibits hedging of the value of both unvested awards and vested awards that remain subject to a holding lock.